AimWhy/use-asset/readme.md

     const res = await fetch(`https://hacker-news.firebaseio.com/${version}/item/${id}.json`)
     return await res.json()
-  }, id, "v0") // As many cache keys as you need return <div>{title} by {by}</div>
+  }, id, "v0") // As many cache keys as you need
+  // By the time we're here the async data has resolved return <div>{title} by {by}</div>
 }